Skip to content

 const rows = await table.findRows({ Status: 'Active' });

-// Limit search to first 10 pages
+// Search up to the first 10 pages

-const rows = await table.findRows(
+const rowsWithinTenPages = await table.findRows(

 { Status: 'Active' },